-"Successful cultural heritage tourism programs bring together partners who may not have worked together in the past...
-Its success depends on the active participation of political leaders, operators of tourist sites, artists and craftspeople, hotel/motel operators and many other people and groups...Regional partnerships are also useful to cultural heritage tourism efforts.
-Cooperating in a regional arrangement lets you develop regional themes, pool resources, save money and expand your marketing potential."

-• Find the Fit:

-- "Balancing the needs of residents and visitors is important to ensure that cultural heritage tourism benefits everyone.
-It is important to understand the kind and amount of tourism that your community can handle.
-Programs that succeed have widespread local acceptance and meet recognized local needs...Base your cultural heritage tourism program on what is appropriate and sustainable for your area: - How will tourism revenues improve life in your area and affect services such as fire and police protection? - What is the maximum number of cars or buses your area can handle?
+- Collaborate: - "Successful cultural heritage tourism programs bring together partners who may not have worked together in the past...Its success depends on the active participation of political leaders, operators of tourist sites, artists and craftspeople, hotel/motel operators and many other people and groups...Regional partnerships are also useful to cultural heritage tourism efforts.
+Cooperating in a regional arrangement lets you develop regional themes, pool resources, save money and expand your marketing potential." - Find the Fit: - "Balancing the needs of residents and visitors is important to ensure that cultural heritage tourism benefits everyone.
+It is important to understand the kind and amount of tourism that your community can handle...Programs that succeed have widespread local acceptance and meet recognized local needs...Base your cultural heritage tourism program on what is appropriate and sustainable for your area: - How will tourism revenues improve life in your area and affect services such as fire and police protection? - What is the maximum number of cars or buses your area can handle?
 On roads?
-Parking lots? - Can you accommodate group tours? - Can you accommodate visitors with disabilities or special needs?" - Make Sites and Programs Come Alive: - o "The human drama of history is what visitors want to discover...Interpreting sites is important, and so is making the message creative and exciting." - Focus on Quality and Authenticity: - "Quality is an essential ingredient for all cultural heritage tourism, and authenticity is critical whenever heritage or history is involved...The true story is the one worth telling.
+Parking lots? - Can you accommodate group tours? - Can you accommodate visitors with disabilities or special needs?" - Make Sites and Programs Come Alive: - "The human drama of history is what visitors want to discover...Interpreting sites is important, and so is making the message creative and exciting." - Focus on Quality and Authenticity: - "Quality is an essential ingredient for all cultural heritage tourism, and authenticity is critical whenever heritage or history is involved...The true story is the one worth telling.
 The story of the authentic contributions previous generations have made to the history and culture of where you live is the one that will interest visitors, because that is what distinguishes your area from every other place on earth.
-It's authenticity that adds real value and appeal."
+It's authenticity that adds real yalue and appeal." - Preserve and Protect: - "A community's cultural, historic and natural resources are valuable and often irreplaceable...(W)hen your historic and cultural assets are at the heart of your plans to develop tourism, it's essential to protect them for the long term...The preservation and perpetuation of traditions is important to telling the story of the people who settled the land.
+By protecting the buildings, landscape or special places and qualities that attract visitors, you safeguard the future."